 Land Sale No. 2 is on the south side of Cornwall Avenue, east of Balsam Street and opposite Kits Beach, with excellent water views.
 We included this and another sale to help reflect the influence of a water amenity on value.
-The 5,401 square foot site is zoned RM-4, with a maximum 1,45 FSR.
+The 5,401 square foot site is zoned RM-4, with a maximum 1.45 FSR.
 It now contains a four-storey, four-unit luxury multiple family residential development.
 The property sold in July 2003 for \$975,000.
 Time adjusted rates are \$192 per buildable square foot and \$371,876 per unit.
-These are very large units, at 1,940 square feet, relative to the subject at 1,466 square feet.
+These are very large units, at 1,940 square feet, relative to the subject at 1,335 square feet; the unit rate is high for the subject.
 Density, in terms of FSR is lower; however, the subject orientation to the water is superior.
 Further, the site is very small, and very small sites are less economic to develop.
-Overall, we regard the \$192/BSF as low for the subject; the unit rate is a useful indicator for the subject, with the differences in unit size and waterfront setting more or less offsetting.
+Overall, we regard the \$192/BSF as low or slightly low for the subject.